dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 </ContentPage>
 ```

 In this example, the page's `BindingContext` property is set to the `PersonCollectionViewModel`.
 The <xref:Microsoft.Maui.Controls.Grid> contains a `Button` with the text **New** with its `Command` property bound to the `NewCommand` property in the viewmodel, an entry form with properties bound to the `IsEditing` property, as well as properties of `PersonViewModel`, and two more buttons bound to the `SubmitCommand` and `CancelCommand` properties of the viewmodel.
-The `ListView` displays the collection of persons already entered:
+The <xref:Microsoft.Maui.Controls.ListView> displays the collection of persons already entered:

 The following screenshot shows the **Submit** button enabled after an age has been set:

 :::image type="content" source="media/commanding/personentry.png" alt-text="Person Entry.":::

 When the user first presses the **New** button, this enables the entry form but disables the **New** button.
 The user then enters a name, age, and skills.
 At any time during the editing, the user can press the **Cancel** button to start over.
 Only when a name and a valid age have been entered is the **Submit** button enabled.
-Pressing this **Submit** button transfers the person to the collection displayed by the `ListView`.
+Pressing this **Submit** button transfers the person to the collection displayed by the <xref:Microsoft.Maui.Controls.ListView>.
 After either the **Cancel** or **Submit** button is pressed, the entry form is cleared and the **New** button is enabled again.

 All the logic for the **New**, **Submit**, and **Cancel** buttons is handled in `PersonCollectionViewModel` through definitions of the `NewCommand`, `SubmitCommand`, and `CancelCommand` properties.
 The constructor of the `PersonCollectionViewModel` sets these three properties to objects of type `Command`.